SDSilicus/ccda-xslt-vulnerabilities/to-vendors.md

 My analysis revealed *at least three ways to craft a malicious C-CDA*.
 The first two vulnerabilities allow the execution of arbitrary JavaScript code within the C-CDA viewer.
-For example, **an attacker could steal browser cookies and application state, and them back to an external server**.
+For example, **an attacker could steal browser cookies and application state, and post them back to an external server**.
 The third vulnerability allows the C-CDA viewer URL to leak to an external server.

 #### 1. Unsanitized `nonXMLBody/text/reference/@value` can execute JavaScript